sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

 [^43]: " See Oriental Mss.
 Libr., Cat.
 Vol. XXII, No. 13057."

       The Aparājītā pṛcchā[^44], p.
 276, sub voce.
 Compare also Silpa-grantha in Eggeling: Op. cit., Mss.
-3152, 1603b.") is said to be revealed by God at the request of Aparājītā; it was quoted by [Hemādrī](#) while, the Aparajita-Vāstu-sāstra[^45] is ascribed to Viśva-karman[^46].
+3152, 1603b.") is said to be revealed by God at the request of Aparājītā; it was quoted by Hemādrī[^170] while, the Aparajita-Vāstu-sāstra[^45] is ascribed to Viśva-karman[^46].
 Introduction by Kern, p. p.
 33 ff.")
        A Gārgī-saṃhitā[^47] was known long ago and a Gargya- samhitab also exists.
 Both have been preserved in modern copies.

 [^44]: " An edition of the Aparajita-prcchi was announced long ago in the GOS.
 But the work has not yet come out.
 Dr. Bhandarkar Report (1883-84